Primrose Cumming: Early life and career

-Cumming was the youngest of a family of two girls and a boy, and was born on the Isle of Thanet, Kent, in 1915 during the First World War.
-She was educated by a governess, who recognised her flair for writing.
-Her first story, about the travelling adventures of an ant, was published in Nursery World.
+The Cumming family lived in the village of Sandhurst, Kent where Violet and Primrose were educated by a governess.
+Primrose's first story, about the travelling adventures of an ant, was published in Nursery World.
 She said:

 "I found it tremendously exciting writing about the country things I knew, and being paid for it – even if I did collect piles of rejection slips, too!"